In This Article

 Devin Wilson and Skylar Stetten are wedding photographers and the founders of Stetten Wilson photography.

 The tradition of not seeing your spouse before the wedding is exactly what it sounds like: Avoiding your fiancé before the ceremony starts.
 The reason being that, back when marriages were arranged, the bride and groom weren't allowed to see or meet each other until they were at the altar.

-We talked to Devin Wilson and Skylar Stetten, the owners and wedding photographers behind Stetten Wilson photography about the tradition.
+We talked to Devin Wilson and Skylar Stetten, the owners and wedding photographers behind Stetten Wilson photography about the tradition of the groom not seeing the bride before the wedding.
 Read on to learn more about how the custom has evolved.

 The History and Meaning of Not Seeing Your Spouse Before the Ceremony

 Call it bad luck or superstition, not seeing one another before the ceremony can make that first moment as you walk down the aisle even more special.
 But the tradition has less-than-romantic origins.
 Arranged marriages used to be the norm, serving more as a business deal between families than a love match.
 In fact, the couple didn't just spend the morning of the wedding apart: There was a time when it was totally normal (and even expected) for the couple to have never seen one another before the wedding at all.

 The deal was usually made by the bride's father, who wanted his daughter to marry rich to help his own family.
 However, he might worry that if the groom sees the bride before the ceremony, he might not find her attractive and could call off the wedding—leading to serious shame for the bride and her family.
 Talk about bad luck.
 So to avoid risking the family's reputation, the tradition that the couple didn't see each other until the ceremony was born.